-Click "Login" and type root in the Username and admin in the Password fields then click on "Submit".

-The banner at the top of the page should change to show that the gateway is currently in recovery console mode.
+Click "Login" and type root in the Username and admin in the Password fields (without quotes).
+Then click on "Submit".
+The banner at the top of the page should be different to show that the router is currently in recovery console mode.

-Figure 61 - Recovery Console Banner
+Figure 71 - Recovery Console Banner